edaviles/spark3hol/Lab AKS.md

     kubectl get pods -n $namespace

-## Create a Custom location and map it to the cluster and the extension. **You can create a customer location using the Azure portal also.
-Let us us that.**
+## Create a Custom location and map it to the cluster and the extension. **You can create a custom location using the Azure portal also.
+Let us use that.**

     $customLocationName="$namespace"